Spotfire® Server and Environment - Installation and Administration

 Running Web Player or Automation Services on Linux

 If you install a node manager on a Linux host with the intention to use it for a Spotfire Web Player or Automation Services service, there are a few additional things required.
-You should also be aware of some differences that your end users might encounter when opening analyses on clients running on different operating systems (for example, if the authors of the analyses use Spotfire Analyst (on Windows), and the consumer users run a web client from a Web Player service on Linux).
+You should also be aware of some differences that your end users might encounter when opening analyses on clients running on different operating systems (for example, if the authors of the analyses use the installed Spotfire client (on Windows), and the end users run a web client from a Web Player service on Linux).

 Before you begin